Nathan-Busse/NebulaNavigator/README.md

        .\ConfigurePathLength.ps1
        ```

-This script updates registry settings, refreshes group policies, and optionally restarts your system to enable long file paths—a prerequisite for handling deeply nested structures.
+ **Purpose**: This script updates registry settings, refreshes group policies, and optionally restarts your system to enable long file paths—a prerequisite for handling deeply nested structures.

+**Important:** If you’re running this project on Windows, our deep Unity project structure may trigger file path length issues.
+To prevent this and ensure a smooth setup, use the provided PowerShell script:

+2. **Run `ManageGitCommit.ps1`:**
+   - Double-click the script file to execute it.
+   - Alternatively, if PowerShell 7 is not installed, launch the script manually:
+     - Open PowerShell with administrative privileges.
+     - Navigate to the repository folder:
+       ```powershell
+       cd path\to\NebulaNavigator
+       ```
+     - Execute the script:
+       ```powershell
+       .\ManageGitCommit.ps1
+       ```

+ **Purpose**: Automates Git operations, including staging, committing, and pushing changes while enabling long path support.
+- **Key Features**:
+  - Configures Git settings to support long paths globally.
+  - Prompts the user for commit messages.
+  - Includes a countdown timer before resuming program execution.

 ### Backend Setup